 With Local Students (optional, 2-3 credits each) These courses, taught in English and Spanish, allow you to take classes with local students.

-Internship placement and seminar (optional, 3 credits) Possible placements may include:
+Internship placement and seminar (optional, 3 credits)

 Our Liberal Arts & Business Program explores Spanish language and culture through courses in the following disciplines.